 Experience levels of Angular developers

-In the software industry, we have a nice hierarchy and experience levels that are followed in most of the companies worldwide.
 Although the job designation against experience levels might differ from company to company, overall there is a uniform experience hierarchy to follow.
-The experience level of Angular developers in terms of YoE (Years of Experience) ranges roughly all the way from 0–15 years.
-After 15 years of experience, the developers may still choose to either stick on the technical side or move towards the proper managerial roles in the technical domain.
 Following is the list along with some of the relevant information against each designation.
 Note that, we have taken the relevant information against each role from different credible and reliable sources including LinkedIn, Glassdoor, Indeed, Betterteam, Toptal, Monster, etc.

-- Associate Frontend/Software/Full Stack Developer — 0 to 1 years of experience.
+- Junior Developer — 0 to 1 years of experience.
 Responsibilities include writing code based on design principles and patterns, providing internal support for various departments, following the software development processes, documentation, coordinating with project teams and solving other project related issues.

 - Software Developer (Level 2) — 2 to 3.5 years of experience.
 Responsibilities are typically the same as level 1 but with more independent nature of work, more ownership, and more contribution towards the overall infrastructure of the project.